 FOUNDER / PRINCIPAL

 JL Pomeroy is a producer and media executive with 25 years of leadership experience in the luxury, media and entertainment technology sectors.
 Pomeroy is the Founder and Principal of BehindTheLine Media and the Founder, Principal and former CEO of JumpLine Group.
-She currently serves the CEO of The Husseini Group, LLC , a private investment office that funds innovative companies benefiting people and communities, including production companies that amplify breakthroughs in climate impact and social justice through documentary features and series.
+She currently serves as the CEO of Husseini Group, a private investment office that funds innovative companies benefiting people and communities, including production companies that amplify breakthroughs in climate impact and social justice through documentary features and series.
 Her passion for bold storytelling and her ability to bring stories to life across multiple forms of media is the through-line of her career.

 Prior to her current roles, Pomeroy was the Chief Marketing Officer of IMAX Corporation.
 She transformed the global marketing team at IMAX into a strategic and revenue-driving division and was instrumental in IMAX hitting $1 billion global box office gross revenue in 2018 for the first time in its history.
 She also launched a game-changing brand campaign across 80 countries and 1,500 locations and produced a first-of-its-kind IMAX Brand Film with diverse representation on and offscreen, now showing in front of all IMAX movies globally.